marcelobruzetti/marcelobruzetti/README.md

 ### Hi there 👋

-I'm a developer that was trapped in legacy code for many years 😵‍💫 and now is studying the current technologies.<br>
+I'm a developer who got stuck in legacy code for many years 😵‍💫 and is now studying and applying new technologies.<br>
 My main language is PHP, working with Laravel.<br>
 I'm also develop apps with Flutter, and in the past with Java and Swift.<br>
 Currently working with crawlers in NodeJS.<br>